Northeast Boundary

-Northeast Boundary is small neighborhood located in the northeast quadrant of Washington, D.C., in the United States.
+Northeast Boundary is a small neighborhood located in the northeast quadrant of Washington, D.C., in the United States.
 Along with the Capitol View neighborhood, it is the easternmost neighborhood of the District of Columbia.

 Borders

 The borders of Northeast Boundary also known as East Corner are 58th Street NE, Nannie Helen Burroughs Avenue NE, East Capitol Street NE, Southern Avenue NE, and Eastern Avenue NE.

 Northeast Boundary immediately borders Prince George's County, Maryland, and the communities of Capitol Heights, Fairmount Heights, and Seat Pleasant.

 Economic development

 The government of the District of Columbia includes Northeast Boundary in the Far Northeast and Southeast Area Planning Area.
 It is a "policy focus area", receiving special economic development, policy planning, zoning, and other attention from the district government.

 Nannie Helen Burroughs Avenue NE serves as the main retail district in Northeast Boundary.
 Dix Street NE between 60th Street NE and Eastern Avenue NE serves as a secondary retail corridor.
 The District government is working to encourage infill retail development on Dix Street.

 Northeast Boundary is a relatively poor neighborhood with few amenities and limited retail services.
 In April 2018, the District of Columbia nominated a portion of Northeast Boundary for listing as an Opportunity Zone, a federal incentive program designed to encourage business and commercial investment in low-income areas.